webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Run-and-Fight.md

 - Ability/Cost/4
 - Ability/Tier/Mid
 - Ability/Pool/Might
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Run and Fight
+>4  Might

 You can move a short distance and make a melee attack that inflicts 2 additional points of damage.
 Action.